PadaliyaSavan88/Portfolio/src/pages/blogs/posts/type-or-not-to-type-the-javascript-vs-typescript-dilemma.md

 ---
-title: 'JavaScript vs TypeScript: Choosing The Right Language For Your Project'
+title: 'Type or Not to Type: The JavaScript vs TypeScript Dilemma'
 date: '03-01-2024'
 image: 'images/JavaScriptvsTypeScript.jpg'
 imageName: 'JavaScriptvsTypeScript.jpg'